gbgabiola/notes/quotes.md

 > "Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan

+> "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian Kernighan, co-creator of the C language

+> "Given enough eyeballs, all bugs are shallow." - Eric S. Raymond

+> "The last bug isn't fixed until the last user is dead." - Sidney Markowitz

 ## Privacy